m4sc0/new/README.md

 chmod +x run  # optional helper script
 ````

-Add to your PATH or use a wrapper like:
+Add to your PATH or create a wrapper:

 ```bash
 #!/bin/bash